Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The kind Spaniard drove on with Rich.
 We probably had a bit more than 2.0 kilometers left to go on day seven on the Camino Inglés.

-Left Turn from the E-1 Onto Long, Hot Pavement toward Industrial Park of Sigüeiro on day seven of the English WayLeft Turn from the E-1 Onto Long, Hot Pavement toward Industrial Park of Sigüeiro
+Left Turn from the E-1 Onto Long, Hot Pavement toward Industrial Park of Sigüeiro on day seven of the English WayLeft Turn from the AP-9 Onto Long, Hot Pavement toward Industrial Park of Sigüeiro

 To pass the final, horribly hot stretch through this industrial area, we stated to sing stupid folk songs, from Ireland, Australia, England and of course the USA.
 We sang at the top of our lungs, "Waltzing Matilda" and "You Take the High Road, etc." It did lift our spirits, I must say!
 Other pilgrims passing us just smiled.